 For IR-3 and IH-3 cases, your child's Certificate of Citizenship will automatically be sent to your U.S. address without requiring additional forms or fees.

 Children with IR-4 and IH-4 visas:

 - Don't acquire automatic citizenship upon entry to the U.S., but instead become permanent residents,

 - Will automatically receive a permanent resident card (green card), and

-Children with IR-2 visas that are:
+Children with IR-2 visas who are:

-- Over 18 become permanent residents and receive a green card.
+- Over 18 become permanent residents and receive a green card

 Children with IR-2 visas who didn't automatically acquire U.S. citizenship can apply for naturalization when eligible.